SquadFM/Squad-Field-Manual/README.md

 - When I first started to play Squad I was feeling overwhelmed.
 This game has a steep learning curve and I had no clue what to do during my first few games.
 The in-game training only teaches you so much.
 So I started this document to write down my learnings and those from other players.
 - I never planned to share this guide, but as it grew in size I realized that others might benefit from it as well.
 - This guide contains the collected wisdom of many experienced Squad players from various sources.
 Their contributions are often copy-pasted into this guide.
 If you find content in this guide that you wrote I want to say "Thank you" for sharing your wisdom on the Squad Wiki, Reddit, in various manuals and strategy guides, the old Squad forum (offline now), Steam, YouTube, and other sources.
 You can find a list of most sources under ([Sources and Resources](#sources-and-resources)).
 - If you want to say "hi" my Squad in-game name is Munster.
-Feel free to add me on Steam https://steamcommunity.com/id/Munster101/
+[Add me on Steam](https://steamcommunity.com/id/Munster101/).
 - This guide is still a work in progress, but I am trying to be less of a perfectionist and just wanted to get it out there.
 - Why is this guide on Github?
 I am not a fan of PDFs (pain to read on mobile) and rather have all information in a single text file.
 It's easier to search and you can copy-paste what you need.
 You can download this repo to your computer.
-If you'd like to contribute and add information to this guide, feel free to share your thoughts on Github or Reddit: https://old.reddit.com/r/joinsquad/comments/m2rzjj/squad_field_manual_available_now/
+If you'd like to contribute please share your thoughts on [Github](https://github.com/SquadFM/Squad-Field-Manual) or [Reddit](https://old.reddit.com/r/joinsquad/comments/m2rzjj/squad_field_manual_available_now/)
-- This guide was last updated on March 13, 2021.
+- This guide was last updated on March 15, 2021.

 # NEW PLAYERS PLEASE READ